 fbpx

-From cartel-defended forests to your local Monarch grove, war journalist Anjan Sundaram invites you on a powerful immersive journey to connect with the Indigenous communities risking everything to protect our planet.
+From cartel-defended forests in Mexico to quiet Monarch groves near your home, war journalist Anjan Sundaram invites you on a powerful immersive journey that connects you with the Indigenous communities risking everything to protect our planet.

-Today, we’re honoured to announce the launch of Risking Lives for Butterflies, a freely available, immersive journalism project created in collaboration with award-winning war correspondent Anjan Sundaram, adapted from his powerful piece originally published by Vox Media.
+Today, we’re honoured to launch Risking Lives for Butterflies—a free immersive journalism experience created in collaboration with award-winning war correspondent Anjan Sundaram, adapted from his powerful feature for Vox Media.

 This walk isn’t just about butterflies.
 It’s about land, life, and the frontline defenders risking everything to protect the environment we all depend on.
 Right now.
 Today.